simon-ritchie/apysc/docs_src/source/graphics_base_rotation_around_point.md

 The `get_rotation_around_point` method requires the `x` and `y` arguments and return a rotation value around the given coordinates.
 The `set_rotation_around_point` requires `x`, `y` and `rotation` arguments.
 All the arguments and return value are `Int` type.

-The following example will create the two rectangles and rotate each rectangle in the timer handler.
-The first rectangle will rotate around the top-left coordinates (`x=50, y=50`) and the second one will rotate around the bottom-right coordinates (`x=100, y=100`).
+The following example creates the two rectangles and rotates each rectangle in the timer handler.
+The first rectangle rotates around the top-left coordinates (`x=50, y=50`).
+Also, the second one rotates around the bottom-right coordinates (`x=100, y=100`).

 ```py
 # runnable